joachimschaaf/dockerdemo/README.md

 - Push image
 - Start and stop a container with docker-compose

+*Q*uestions to test your knowledge start with a Q.

 ## Dockerfile

 We want to build a Docker image with a Postgres database.
 An example `Dockerfile` can be found in the directory `dockerfile`.